 The cult.ture podcast

-Welcome to the cult.ture podcast Exploring the fine line between belief and manipulation In this podcast, we dive deep into the stories of cult survivors—unraveling the psychological, emotional, and social forces that pull people into high-control groups.
-Through candid interviews, analysis, and firsthand accounts, we explore how belief can transform into manipulation, and how resilience leads to recovery.
+In this podcast, we dive deep into the stories of cult survivors, unraveling the psychological, emotional, and social forces that pull people into these high-control groups.
+Through candid conversations, analysis, and firsthand accounts, we explore how belief can transform into manipulation, and how resilience leads to recovery.

 Episodes